hackclub/hackclub/workshops/python_turtle/README.md

 ### home()

-The home() function will move the turtle to it's original position at the coordinates (0, 0) and set it's direction to 0 degrees.
+The home() function will move the turtle to its original position at the coordinates (0, 0) and set the direction to 0 degrees.
 Calling home() is the same as calling goto(0, 0) and setheading(0).
 If the pen is down (see pendown() and penup()) a line will be drawn as the turtle moves back home.

 ```python
 from turtle import *